Get your novel out of your head and onto the page!

 Novel Writing Master Class 1 is the first course in the Novel Writing Master Class Series.

 Watch the video at the top of this page to see how the three courses in the series work together.
 You can enroll in one course at a time or save $98 by purchasing the entire bundle.

 The next course in the series is Novel Writing Master Class 2: Dialogue, Structure, Theme and Voice, Revision, & Novel Endings.

-If you already have a clear understanding of narrative craft and want to focus solely on plot, enroll in Novel Writing Master Class 3: PLOTTING THE NOVEL.
+If you already have a clear understanding of narrative craft and want to focus solely on plot, you can skip the first two courses and just enroll in Novel Writing Master Class 3: PLOTTING THE NOVEL.